aka: Rebel Against The Devil

 - Spawn one of the best known examples.

 - Which is really too bad, because in its original form it was an inversion.
 Spawn was sent back to Earth with a finite amount of power.
 In a demoralizing lecture, the devil explains quite coldly how he does not care what Spawn does with the powers — if he uses them to do evil, great, Hell's cause is advanced on Earth.
 If he uses them to do good, great, he's sending evil souls down to Hell to swell the devil's army and thus hastening the final war against Heaven.
 If he refuses to do anything with them, great, he'll eventually turn cold and emotionless if not outright insane from the emotional stress of never getting involved with anything, the powers will drain away anyway (although much more slowly), and he'll return to Hell with a mindset much more befitting the general the devil wants him to be.
 Now that's a devil who knows how to bargain.
-Though there is the loophole that he doesn't have to kill anyone while using the powers for good.
+Even the loophole of not killing while doing good seems thought-of, as that way, Spawn is setting a positive example of faustian bargains.

 - Before Spawn there was Ghost Rider (though the premise changes later).
 Most Marvel heroes Mephisto decides to mess with as well.